Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Answer:

-There is a rabbinic decree not to wash the entire body at once after using the mikveh.
-This decree was made at a time when mikvaot were not as clean as they are today.
-It was intended to prevent the erroneous assumption that the cleansing after immersion is actually what makes one tehorah – an error that could lead people to skip mikveh altogether.
-(The source is the Rema's gloss to Yoreh Deah 201:75.
-Since the Rema is an ashkenazi authority, many sefardi rabbis do permit women to shower at the mikveh.)
+There is a rabbinic decree, made at a time when mikvaot were used widely for the purpose of taharah, not to wash the entire body at once after using the mikveh.
+The mikvaot were not as clean as they are now and the decree was intended to prevent the erroneous assumption that the cleansing after immersion is actually what makes one tehorah – an error that could lead people to skip mikveh altogether.

-If women may be waiting to use the preparation room when you are done, or if the mikveh attendant is waiting specifically for you to come out, it is appropriate to finish up fairly quickly in any case.
+Assuming you follow Ashkenazi practice, you should not shower before reaching home.
+Since you may wash one body part at a time at the mikveh, you may for example just wash your hair with the shampoo that you like.
+However, if women may be waiting to use the preparation room when you are done, or if the mikveh attendant is waiting specifically for you to come out, it is appropriate to finish up fairly quickly after immersion.

 Users of Internet filtering services: This site discusses sensitive subjects that some services filter without visual indication.
 A page that appears 100% complete might actually be missing critical Jewish-law or medical information.
 To ensure that you view the pages accurately, ask the filtering service to whitelist all pages under yoatzot.org.